madmachineio/MadDrivers/Examples/IS31FL3731/DrawPixels/README.md

 # DrawPixels

-In this example, you will draw a rectangle on the LED matrix by turning on the corresponding LED.
+In this example, you will draw a rectangle on the LED matrix by turning on the corresponding LEDs.

 ## Library reference